WiMoVE-OSS/demo/README.md

 sudo uvicorn main:app --reload
 ```

-> When setting up the demonstration, we noticed á [Bug in FRR](https://github.com/FRRouting/frr/issues/13973) which results in connectivity issues after a roam.
+> When setting up the demonstration, we noticed a [Bug in FRR](https://github.com/FRRouting/frr/issues/13973) which results in connectivity issues after a roam.
 > To still show movement between APs, we decided to modify the code located in `roamer` to first disconnect from the old and then reconnect to the new AP and placed that code in `roamer-reconnect`.
 It can be used the same way.

 ## portal